 At the beginning of the 21st century, there were attempts to reinstall Brands Hatch as the home of the British GP but that never happened.
 Silverstone continued to host the race.
 British manufacturers weren’t s dominant like in the previous decades but McLaren still was able to win on three occasions.
 Mika Hakkinen won the 2001 British Grand Prix, Juan Pablo Montoya triumphed in 2005 while Lewis Hamilton was the winner of the 2008 British GP.

 However, Ferrari was the most successful team from 2001 to 2010.
-The Scuderia drivers won in four events.
+The Scuderia pilots won in four events.
 Michael Schumacher triumphed twice while the other two wins were scored by Rubens Barrichello and Kimi Raikkonen.
 Interestingly, during his supremacy, the Red Bull Racing driver Sebastian Vettel won only once at Silverstone while his teammate Mark Webber triumphed twice (2010, 2012).

 Mercedes scored four consecutive wins at British Grand Prix from 2013 to 2016.
-Nico Rosberg began that streak and Lewis Hamilton continued it with three wins in a row, joining the prestige club of drivers with five wins in total.
+Nico Rosberg began that streak and Lewis continued it with three wins in a row, joining the prestige club of drivers with five wins in total.
 The British driver has an opportunity to equal or even surpass Clark’s record of most consecutive victories as well as Clark’s and Prost’s record of five wins at British Grand Prix.

 Multiple winners of the British Grand Prix (1950 - 2017)